Find out More About the Behaviors of the Common Loon

-Dozens of photographers from around the world have come to Stan Tekiela’s home state of Minnesota to photograph and learn about the life cycle and behaviors of the common loon, the iconic bird of the Northwoods.
+Dozens of photographers from around the world have come to Stan Tekiela’s home state of Minnesota to photograph and learn the behaviors of the common loon, the iconic bird of the Northwoods.
 Here is his report!

 The common loon (Gavia immer) is one of five loon species found in the world.
 The others are the red-throated loon, black-throated loon, Pacific loon, and yellow-billed loon.
 In other parts of the world, the common loon is known as the great northern diver.